 Test Results

 Its motion isolation performance is just okay.
 You'll feel even smaller movements across the mattress.
 Movement in the lumbar area is slow to dissipate, which can make it feel like the mattress is wobbling after every movement.
-If you prefer a hybrid with better motion isolation, check out the Nectar Classic Hybrid or the DreamCloud Classic Hybrid.
+If you prefer a hybrid with better motion isolation, consider the Nectar Classic Hybrid or the DreamCloud Classic Hybrid.

 It stands out for its fantastic edge support.
 Even compared with pricier options like the Stearns & Foster Lux Estate, its edges hold up very well when you sit or sleep on the side of the bed.
 This makes it easy to get out of bed, especially if you have mobility issues, and allows you to sleep on the very edge without feeling at risk of sliding off.